 Areas of Interest:

-Sustainability, sustainability education, sustainable communities, environmental education, environmental interpretation, ecotourism, citizen participation, international environmental issues
+Sustainability, sustainability education, sustainable communities, environmental education, environmental interpretation, ecotourism, behavior and environment, citizen participation, international environmental issues.

 Tom's scholarly interest in sustainability addresses learning processes at individual and institutional scales that contribute to a more sustainable world.
-More specifically, he applies insights of behavioral sciences to facilitate environmentally responsible behavior--that is, help people to become more environmentally literate and to live more sustainably.
+More specifically, for decades he applied insights of behavioral sciences to facilitate environmentally responsible behavior--that is, help people to become more environmentally literate and to live more sustainably.

 - Ph.D.
 Natural Resources, University of Michigan, 1982

 - M.S.
 Natural Resources, University of Michigan, 1972

 - B.A.
 Liberal Arts, emphasis on Environmental Studies, Biology, and German, Williams College, 1970

 - North American Association for Environmental Education (formerly National Association for Environmental Education)